ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 $$AE = \{t:string\; \mid\; AE(s)\}$$

-In `AE` we can express precisely three things: (i) a number; (ii) adding two expressions; and (iii) subtracting two expressions.
+In `AE` we can express precisely three things: (i) a number; (ii) adding two terms; and (iii) subtracting two terms.
 Not the most useful of languages, but we have to start somewhere.

 Hopefully this discussion is review of your formal language theory or theory of computing studies.
 If it isn't, I strongly suggest stopping now and studying some formal language theory.
 In addition to being foundational, it is beautiful and useful.